chicio/chicio.github.io/_posts/2019-03-21-learning-blender-7-materials.md

 ---
 layout: post
-title: "Learning Blender: materials"
+title: "Blender tutorial: materials"
-description: "In this new post of the series "Learning Blender" I will talk about materials."
+description: "In this new post of the series Blender tutorial I will talk about materials."
 date: 2019-03-21
 image: /assets/images/posts/blender-create-material.jpg
 tags: [computer graphics, blender]